bbauska/js-GoodParts/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3><i>string</i>.indexOf(<i>searchString</i>, <i>position</i>)</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-The indexOf method searches for a searchString within a string.
-If it is found, it returns the position of the first matched character; otherwise, it returns –1.
+<p>The indexOf method searches for a searchString within a string.
+If it is
+found, it returns the position of the first matched character; otherwise, it returns –1.
 The optional position parameter causes the search to begin at some specified position in the string: